Kommunicate-io/Kommunicate-Web-SDK/docs/docs/bot-configration.md

 ## Assign all the new conversations to the bot by default

-Once you have Integrated a bot, you need to enable the conversation rules for the bots.
+Once you have integrated a bot, you need to enable the conversation rules for the bots.

 Go to [Kommunicate Dashboard -> Settings -> Conversation rules](https://dashboard.kommunicate.io/settings/agent-assignment) and enable "Assign new conversations to bot" and select the bot from drop down list.